storiesjs/stories/packages/core/src/components/select/readme.md

 # Select

-The Select (stories-select) displays a list or drop-down box that enables selection of an option or multiple options from an available list of values.
+The Select (str-select) displays a list or drop-down box that enables selection of an option or multiple options from an available list of values.

 <!-- Auto Generated Below -->